Storidge/cio-faq/drives.md

 Yes.
 Storidge can work with any drive type or vendor.
 For physical devices, the drive capacity and IOPS capability is auto discovered, aggregated and managed as a shared resource.

+### Do the three drives inside a node have to be exactly the same size (e.g. 512GB vs 500GB)?

+The drives to not have to be the same size because Storidge breaks any device down into small building blocks.
+Drives look like a collection of building blocks, some with more and some with less.
+This allows newer devices with larger capacity to be added later, or newer models to replace older devices while fully utilizing all available capacity.

+It is recommended to have fairly even capacity distributed across nodes.
+This minimizes the amount of rebuild time if a node goes down.
+Also having a node with much greater capacity going down, means the lost capacity has to absorbed by other nodes.
+This can greatly reduce the available capacity in the storage pool after rebuilding completes.

+### Do the drives in a node have to be same model and speed, or would a slower SSD (e.g. two NVMe plus one SSD) not cause any issues?

+It is fine to mix SSD and NVME since we virtualize them into the same pool.
+We may want to differentiate them in the future but for now we treat them the same.

+For bare metal servers, Storidge will collect performance data during cluster initialization.
+This cluster performance data collected becomes an IOPS and bandwidth resource that is managed by the QoS feature, i.e. you can set min and max setting for each volume/application.
+Depending on configuration, mixing NVME and SSD devices may negatively impact the accuracy of the collected performance data.

 ### Linux device names may not be consistent after system reboots.
 Is this an issue?

 This is not a problem as Storidge assigns and uses virtual serial numbers for consistency, instead of utilizing Linux drive letters.